 Of course most, if not all, browsers are free these days.
-Generally the most popular browser is Google Chrome (roughly 60% market share on all platforms).
-Next is Apple Safari followed by Mozilla Firefox, and further down the list is Microsoft Internet Explorer (now Edge) is generally the second most popular.
-Then there is Mozilla Firefox, Apple Safari and Opera (amongst others).
+Generally the most popular browser is Google Chrome (roughly 65% market share on all platforms).
+Next is Apple Safari followed by Mozilla Firefox, and further down the list is Microsoft Internet Explorer (now Edge).
+Opera is still a very good browser, though not widely used.
 I would like to add the Brave browser because it may well become one of the most popular.
 It has been created by the co-creator of Firefox and is designed to be fast, block ads by default, and protect peoples' privacy.

 Other services include Box which supports a number of mainstream apps such as Google Docs and Office 365 and is available for Mac, Windows and Android operating systems.
 NextCloud offers free software to download and install a cloud storage service on your own local server.
 You can also purchase a preconfigured NextCloud Box from the company website.
 Another option, SpiderOak is not free (other than the 21 day trial period), but is only USD $5 per month for 150GB of storage.
 Lastly, in this rather sketchy overview, is iDrive - 5 GB of free cloud storage and is a solution which includes the ability to synchronise files on network drives ... and wait, there's still more: pCloud, MediaFire, Amazon Drive and so on.